justinethier/cyclone/_posts/2017-06-05-A-Massive-Speed-Improvement-Lessons-in-Profiling-and-Debugging.md

 ---
 layout: post
-title: A Massive Speed Improvement - Lessons in Profiling and Debugging
+title: Using the C Profiler and Debugger with Cyclone Scheme
 excerpt: While going through a new run of the R7RS benchmarks from Larceny, I noticed Cyclone performed significantly worse than other schemes on the tail benchmark.
 ---

 While going through a new run of the [R7RS benchmarks from Larceny](http://www.larcenists.org/benchmarksGenuineR7Linux.html), I noticed Cyclone performed significantly worse than other schemes on the tail benchmark.
-Certainly when testing locally the results are less than impressive:
+Certainly when testing locally the results are disappointing:

     [justin@justin-pc r7rs-benchmarks]$ ./bench cyclone tail